Particular/docs.particular.net/tutorials/nservicebus-101/lesson-2/tutorial.md

 ### Send a message

 Now we have a message and a handler to process it.
-Let's send that message!
+Let's send that message.

 In the **ClientUI** project, we are currently stopping the endpoint when we press the Enter key.
 Instead, let's create a run loop that will allow us to be a little more interactive, so that we can use the keyboard to decide whether to send a message or quit.